viper-adnan/Warez/README.md

 ### DDL Search Engines & Crawlers
 - [Alluc](https://anonym.to/?https://w1.alluc.uno/) - Search engine with over 80 million streaming-links from over 700 VOD services, video hosters and file-hosters.
 - [IPLIVE](https://anonym.to/?https://iplive.club/) - DDL search engine.
-- [MegaSearch](http://megasearch.co) - (`insecure`) - Search engine for finding content hosted on Mega and other premium hosts like OpenLoad.
 - [ololo](https://anonym.to/?https://ololo.to/) - ololo is a video streaming link search engine.
 - [Orion](https://anonym.to/?https://orionoid.com/) - Orion is a service that indexes metadata and links from a variety of public websites and networks, including torrent, usenet, and hoster indexes.
 - [VideoSpider](https://anonym.to/?https://videospider.in/) - VideoSpider crawls various websites and search engines to find movie and TV episode streaming links.